-Dedicated in-house capacity to deliver on these requirements is limited and in light of this, other areas of council have aimed to cover these areas, sometimes with limited information.
+Dedicated in-house capacity to deliver on these requirements has to date amounted to approximately 0.2 FTE and in light of this, other areas of council have aimed to cover these areas, sometimes with limited information.

 The City of Yarra would benefit from improved processes and resources in the form of decision-making guidelines and information as well as increased, dedicated expert staff to support planning decisions.